 FHIR Extensions Pack

 FHIR Extensions Pack, published by HL7 International / FHIR Infrastructure.
-This guide is not an authorized publication; it is the continuous build for version 5.1.0-cibuild built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 5.3.0-ballot-tc1 built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/fhir-extensions/ and changes regularly.
 See the Directory of published versions

-ValueSet: Obligation Codes ValueSet (Experimental)
+ValueSet: Obligation Codes ValueSet

-Official URL: http://hl7.org/fhir/ValueSet/obligation Version: 5.1.0-cibuild
+Official URL: http://hl7.org/fhir/ValueSet/obligation Version: 5.3.0-ballot-tc1

-Standards status: Draft Computable Name: ObligationCodesVS
+Standards status: Trial-use Maturity Level: 1 Computable Name: ObligationCodesVS

 Other Identifiers: OID:2.16.840.1.113883.4.642.3.3329